pyccel/pyccel/doc/pyccel.rst

 The following are the built-in types in **Pyccel**::

-  int, float, double, complex, array, stencil
+  int, float, double, complex, array

-.. todo:: boolean expressions not tested yet
+.. todo:: boolean and string expressions not tested yet

 Built-in Functions
 ^^^^^^^^^^^^^^^^^^